• Home Basics

 For the outside of the bins, I just added a label in the center of the bin.

-And after purging and getting rid of a lot, each of my kids ended up with one bin.
-Which is freaking awesome!
+After purging and getting rid of a lot, my kids had one bin each, which is fantastic!

 shadow box ideas